• Skip to primary navigation

 Glycolic acid is used for melasma due to its exfoliating properties, which help remove dead skin cells and gradually lighten dark patches.
 It also stimulates collagen production, improving skin texture and overall appearance.
 Glycolic acid can enhance the effectiveness of other skin-lightening treatments and promote an even skin tone.

-What are the best melasma creams and ointments?
+What are the best melasma creams sold over-the-counter?

-Below we have listed the best creams for melasma that can be bought over-the-counter in low concentrations and you will need a doctor’s prescription for higher concentrations which are usually more effective.
+Dr. Fernandez says that this list provides you with the best melasma creams and serums that can be bought over-the-counter.
+You will need a doctor’s prescription for higher concentrations which are usually more effective.

 Thiamidol